General HOS Questions

-Drivers using the 100- or 150-air-mile exceptions in 49 CFR §395.1(e) are not limited to driving 100 or 150 miles, respectively.
+Drivers using a 150 air-mile radius short-haul exception in 49 CFR §395.1(e) are not limited to driving 150 miles in one work shift.
 Rather, these exceptions limit the area in which driving may be done, but not the amount of driving that can be done within that area as long as there is no more than 10/11 hours of driving.

 Finally, speed limits affect the distance that can be driven, and evidence that a driver has driven excessive distances can lead to a speeding violation.
 DOT hours of service guidelines state that, on average, drivers should be able to travel about 10 miles per hour below the speed limit over a 10-hour period.
 For example, if the speed limit is 65 mph, drivers should be able to travel about 550 miles in a 10-hour period, so a trip of 600 miles or more may open the driver to charges of speeding or log falsification.
 A review of the distance traveled and elapsed time between two points as recorded by an electronic logging device (ELD) can also be an indicator of speeding.

 How does "personal use" of a commercial motor vehicle need to be recorded?

 If a commercial motor vehicle (CMV) driver uses a CMV for personal conveyance, the time may be recorded as "off duty" if certain conditions are met.
 In particular, the driver must be relieved from work and all responsibility for performing work.
 Drivers may use personal conveyance to commute to and from work, for example, or to travel to local restaurants, shops, etc., if authorized by the motor carrier.
 A driver placed out of service for violating the hours-of-service regulations may not drive a CMV to any location to obtain rest.

 Does a truck driver need a 30-minute break every 8 hours of driving?

-If a driver won’t be driving after the 8th hour, does he or she need a break?
+If a driver won’t be driving more than 8 hours in a day, does he or she need a break?

 How do you log the 30-minute break?